kevincnzhengyang/udantic/README.md

 # udantic
-generate pydantic class from user defined model in json
+Generate pydantic class from user defined model in json.

+# License
+This project is licensed under the terms of the MIT license.